deployKF/website/content/guides/getting-started.md

 Default StorageClass | The default [`StorageClass`](https://kubernetes.io/docs/concepts/storage/storage-classes/) must support the `ReadWriteOnce` access mode.
 Existing Argo Workflows | The cluster __must NOT__ already have [Argo Workflows](https://github.com/argoproj/argo-workflows) installed.<br><small>See [`deployKF/deployKF#116`](https://github.com/deployKF/deployKF/issues/116) to join the discussion.</small>

-??? question_secondary "What about ARM Nodes?"
+??? info "ARM64 Support"

     The next minor version of deployKF (`v0.2.0`) should have native `ARM64` for all core components.
     However, some upstream apps like _Kubeflow Pipelines_ will need extra work to be production ready ([`#10309`](https://github.com/kubeflow/pipelines/issues/10309), [`#10308`](https://github.com/kubeflow/pipelines/issues/10308)).

-??? question_secondary "Can I use a different Service Type?"
+??? info "Other Service Types"

     For real-world usage, you should review the [Expose Gateway and configure HTTPS](./platform/deploykf-gateway.md) guide.